kragen/derctuo/markdown/long-distance-radio.md

 A more effective way to reduce interference might be simply spreading the signal over a wider bandwidth by using shorter pulses.
-If the pulses were 30 ns instead of 1000 ns, for example, going up to 33 MHz instead of 1.5 MHz, you'd have 15 dB less power in any given station's 20 kHz band, 0.3 nW/Hz, about 95 dB quieter than AM broadcasters --- 63 dB because of transmitting at 63 dB lower power, plus 32 dB because it's spread across 17000 times as much bandwidth.
+If the pulses were 30 ns instead of 1000 ns, for example, going up to 33 MHz instead of 1.5 MHz, you’d have 15 dB less power in any given station’s 20 kHz band, 0.3 nW/Hz, about 95 dB quieter than AM broadcasters --- 63 dB because of transmitting at 63 dB lower power, plus 32 dB because it’s spread across 17000 times as much bandwidth.

 Phased-array transceivers